jlucioDev/woman_victm_of_domestic_violence_ELECTRE_APP/README.md

 estados e regi ̃oes.
 Ciˆencia & Sa ́ude Coletiva.
 2017;22:2971–2978.

-## 🤝 Colaboradores
+## 🤝 Colaborators

-Agradecemos à todos que contribuíram para este projeto:
+We thank you all for your valuable contributions to this project:

 <table>
   <tr>